unbug/react-native-train/README.md

 # React Native Training

-unbug is working on it...and the video will come out soon....
+unbug is working on it...and the video will come out soon...any help will be appreciated

 ![](QQ20160622-1.png)